joacominatel/escaneo-facturas-scratch/docs/api.md

 socket.on('connect', () => {
   console.log('Connected to WebSocket namespace /invoices');
+  // Example: Join room for a specific invoice when viewing/editing it const currentInvoiceId = 123; // Get this from your app's state socket.emit('join', { room: `invoice_${currentInvoiceId}` });
+  console.log(`Joined room invoice_${currentInvoiceId}`);
 });

-socket.on('invoice_status_update', (data) => {
+// Listen for general status changes socket.on('invoice_status_update', (data) => {
   console.log('Invoice Status Update Received:', data);
-  // Update your UI based on data.id and data.status
+  // Update UI list view or general status indicators });

-  // e.g., update status display for invoice with ID data.id
+// Listen for specific preview data changes (only if joined the room) socket.on('invoice_preview_updated', (data) => {
+  console.log('Invoice Preview Data Updated Received:', data);
+  // Update the detailed view/editor form for the specific invoice (data.id)
-  //       to show the new status data.status
+  // with the new data.preview_data
 });

 socket.on('disconnect', () => {
   console.log('Disconnected from WebSocket');
-});
+  // Optionally leave rooms or handle reconnection logic });

+// Example: Leave room when navigating away from the invoice view
+// const currentInvoiceId = 123;
+// socket.emit('leave', { room: `invoice_${currentInvoiceId}` });
 ```

-This allows clients to reflect the progress and final state of invoice processing without needing to continuously poll the API endpoints.
+This allows clients to reflect the progress, final state, and manual edits of invoice processing without needing to continuously poll the API endpoints.

 ---